PlasmaPy/PlasmaPy/README.md

 ### Plasma Hack Week

 A [hack week] is a mix of a hackathon and a summer school.
 Hack weeks provide an opportunity to learn from each other and code together.
-The inaugural [Plasma Hack Week] was held virtually in the summer of 2021, and will hopefully be held annually.
-Please check out the [Plasma Hack Week] website for more details, and email [team@plasmapy.org] if you would like to become an organizer.
+[Plasma Hack Week] was held virtually in the summers of 2021 and 2022, and we hope to hold this again in the future.
+If you would like to help organize a future Plasma Hack Week, please email [team@plasmapy.org].

 ## Community